Product Information (PI)

 29 July 2014

-A Product Information document (PI) provides health professionals with a summary of the scientific information relevant to the safe and effective use of a prescription or pharmacist-only medicine.
+A Product Information document (PI) provides health professionals with a summary of the scientific information relevant to the safe and effective use of a prescription medicine.

 PI documents can be found by searching this website or by using the PI search database in eBusiness Services.
 You can enter the product name, licence details, sponsor details, active ingredient names or the ARTG number to get results.